LeSaumon/DnD-French-NPC-Generator/README.md

 ## How to use it

-⚠️ You have to reference your DeepL Api Key in the .env file located in the root directory of the project.
+⚠️ You have to create a `.env` file to reference your DeepL Api Key and the Website URL.

 ### Windows